zen006598/PocketFlow-Tutorial-Codebase-Knowledge/README.md

     - `-s, --max-size` - Maximum file size in bytes (default: 100KB)
     - `--language` - Language for the generated tutorial (default: "english")

-    To generate tutorials in languages other than English, add the `--language` parameter:

-    ```bash
-    # Generate a tutorial in Spanish
-    python main.py --repo https://github.com/username/repo --language "Spanish"
-    ```

 The application will crawl the repository, analyze the codebase structure, generate tutorial content in the specified language, and save the output in the specified directory (default: ./output).

 ## 💡 Development Tutorial